 The interactive prompt can be configured with a startup file.
 When it starts, it looks for the

 PYTHONSTARTUP environment variable and executes the code in the file pointed to by this variable.
 Some Linux distributions provide a default startup script, which is generally located in your home directory.
 It is called

 .pythonstartup.
 Tab completion and command history are often provided to enhance the prompt and are based on the

 # python startup file import readline import rlcompleter import atexit import os # tab completion readline.parse_and_bind('tab: complete') # history file histfile = os.path.join(os.environ['HOME'], '.pythonhistory') try: readline.read_history_file(histfile) except IOError: pass atexit.register(readline.write_history_file, histfile) del os, histfile, readline, rlcompleter

 PYTHONSTARTUP environment variable set into the system shell startup script.
-For example, Bash and Korn shell use the
+For example, the Bash and Korn shells use the

-.profile file, where you can insert a line such as:
+.profile file, where you can insert a line as follows: